| |

 Tips

-• Mint leaves: When muddling the mint, be gentle.
+• When muddling the mint, be gentle.
 The aim is to release the essential oils, not to shred the leaves.
 If you don’t own a muddler, you can use the back of a wooden spoon.

-• Temperature: Serve the Hugo Spritz well chilled.
+• Serve the Hugo Spritz well chilled.
 Ensure both the Prosecco and soda water are refrigerated before use.

-• Proportions: Feel free to adjust the proportions of Prosecco, elderflower liqueur, and soda to suit your taste.
+• Feel free to adjust the proportions of Prosecco, elderflower liqueur, and soda to suit your taste.
 Some prefer a sweeter or stronger drink than others.
 If I have room in the glass, even when adding extra ice, I fill up the glass with more Prosecco.

-• Substitutions: You could substitute champagne for the Prosecco if you like, but it will change the taste profile.
+• You could substitute champagne for the Prosecco if you like, but it will change the taste profile.

 How to make a Hugo spritz cocktail